tilburgsciencehub/website/content/building-blocks/configure-your-computer/infrastructure-choice/configure-git.md

 # Overview

-This building block takes you through the steps to configure Git on a new virtual machine (VM) on Research Cloud once you have finished [setting up your account](https://tilburgsciencehub.com/configure/research-cloud/?utm_campaign=referral-short).
-Follow [these steps](https://servicedesk.surf.nl/wiki/display/WIKI/Start+a+simple+workspace) to create a workspace and [log in](https://servicedesk.surf.nl/wiki/display/WIKI/Log+in+to+your+workspace) to the instance.
+This building block takes you through the steps to configure Git on a new virtual machine (VM) on Research Cloud once you have finished setting up your account and creating a workspace following [these steps](https://tilburgsciencehub.com/configure/research-cloud/?utm_campaign=referral-short).

 ## Setting up SSH key authentication